 What does Lob do, and what are your goals for the future?

-HZ: Lob offers a suite of APIs around print and mail.
+HZ: Lob offers a suite of APIs built around print and mail.
 We want to change how companies use direct mail, but we don’t think of ourselves as just a mail company.
 For us, it’s really about building tools and resources that companies can use to really streamline their mail process.
 Our goal is to send physical mail as easily as email.
-By designing an API that streamlines this simple process, we can apply our lessons learned to many different APIs--to facilitate real-time data transfers that match the rapidly growing "right now" economy.
+By streamlining this simple process, we can apply our lessons learned to many different APIs--to facilitate real-time data transfers that match the rapidly growing "right now" economy.
+Using APIs to power direct mail is just the start!

 Lob is an API company that specializes in direct mail.
 What lessons have you learned?